vovagorodok/chess_peripheral_protocol/README.md

 Draughts variants can be:
 - Standard – Also known as International.
 Board size 10×10, with flying king, backward beating and beating continuation instead promotion.
 - Russian – Also known as Shashki.
-Board size 8×8, with flying king, backward beating and beating continuation with promotion.
+Board size 8×8, with flying king, backward beating and beating continuation after promotion.
 - Brazilian – Also known as Warcaby.
 Board size 8×8, with same rules as Standard.
-- English – Also known as Checkers and American.
+- English – Also known as American Checkers.
 Board size 8×8, without flying king, backward beating and beating continuation after promotion.

 List of predefined variants names:
 ```